Camp Policies

 We require campers who have had anaphylaxis before and have a prescription for an epinephrine pen to bring with them to camp an up-to-date epinephrine pen and Benadryl in an accessible carrying container or bag.

-Cedar Circle Farm has written response plans for on-farm emergencies, and staff have training to respond to these different scenarios.
+Cedar Circle Farm and Education Center has written response plans for on-farm emergencies, and staff have training to respond to these different scenarios.

 Safety